Plant Highlight: Graptopetalum mendozae

 G. mendozae is a small clump-forming plant, with its many slender stems initially growing upright, but soon sprawling to the side, or hanging downward if growing on a cliff.
 Its chubby leaves are clustered at the ends of the stems; they are oval to somewhat spoon-shaped, with the upper surface flattened, while the bulging lower surface has a slight keel towards the blunt tip.
 The leaf color is difficult to describe, but it might be characterized as a pearly mauve-gray with a pinkish tinge.
 The lower leaves in each rosette are the largest, and these may be up to .7 inch long (18 mm) and .43 inch wide (11 mm).
 However, they are often smaller than this.

 Although its flowers are not large and showy, G. mendozae is very free-flowering, with inflorescences up to 4 or 5 inches long (10 to 12.5 cm).
 An inflorescence may be unbranched, but often it forks, with each fork holding 3 to 10 flowers.
 The flowers are well-spaced rather than clustered together, and they have relatively long pedicels (the stems of the individual flowers), these being .4 to .8 inch long (10 to 20 mm).
 As is typical for Graptopetalum, the flowers open widely and tend to face upward, showing off their white petals.
 The flower diameter is .4 to .6 inch (10 to 14 mm).

 After being pollinated, a flower’s 5 seed chambers (carpels) swell up while the petals wither.
-At maturity, the carpels split open to release many tiny seeds.
+At maturity, the carpels split open to release many tiny seeds in the landscape.

 * A volcanic plug is the exposed core of an extinct volcano.